Taxel/PlexTraktSync/.github/ISSUE_TEMPLATE/bug.md

 Before you continue reporting the bug, be sure that you use the latest released version:
 - https://github.com/Taxel/PlexTraktSync/releases

-Remove the placeholders when filling the bug report, leave omly your input.
+Remove the placeholders when filling the bug report, leave only your input.
 -->

 ### Expected behavior